KuoLiang-hub/simulate-efficient-frontier-3tickers/README.md

 generate a simulation with 3 tickers (or more) to get the efficient frontier in jupter notebook

-requirement to run the code in jupyter notebook: download and install python3 & anaconda
+requirement to run the code in jupyter notebook: for ubuntu users,

     for windows:
-        open terminal, and type:
+        download and install python3 & anaconda from official websites then open terminal, and type:
         "pip install numpy"
         "pip install pandas"
         "pip install pandas-datareader"